When is Mother’s Day 2024?

 In 1915, President Woodrow Wilson declared Mother’s Day an annual national observance.

-Her ideal gift to mothers, she thought, was to write a heartfelt letter.
+Her ideal gift, she thought, was to write a heartfelt letter.
 “Any mother would rather have a line of the worst scribble from her son or daughter than any fancy greeting card,” she said.
 She came to loathe the holiday until her dying day in 1948, but her holiday lives on.

 According to folklore, there are a lot of rules gardeners need to follow.
 Whether it’s planting on Good Friday or waiting until after Three Ice Men have passed to get your seedlings in the ground, lore and tradition have a lot of advice to impart, and many swear by these tidbits passed down from our ancestors for a successful, prolific garden.